 This hair loss is caused by the immune attack on the follicles and the inflammation is caused by the infection, which leads to hair loss in a patchy pattern.

 It is a chronic situation when the complete loss of the scalp takes place.
 This is the severe form of disease where the regrowth is minimal and is less than ten percent.

-In the last stage of alopecia areata, when all of the hair falls out and round patches of hair loss appear, the hair loss is complete.
+In the last stage of alopecia, when all of the hair falls out and round patches of hair loss appear, the hair loss is complete.

 Genetic factors are considered the key factors for alopecia universalis, and it can also be caused by some autoimmune disorders like lichen planus.

 Alopecia is a severe hair loss condition that can be caused by several factors which can indirectly or directly cause the hair loss.
 Here the nature of hair loss is non-scarring and also regrowth may be possible:

 Autoimmune response is the main factor which, when damaged, can cause the own immune system to attack the hair follicles, sealing the passage of hair growth.

 When inherited conditions cause hair loss and people have no control over it, genetic factors such as traits passed down from forefathers to fathers and then to children can be a problem.